 Generally, deductions for a home office are based on the percentage of your home devoted to business use.
 So, if you use a whole room or part of a room for conducting your business, you need to figure out the percentage of your home devoted to your business activities.
 However, the IRS has now come up with another option for completing the actual ‘calculation’.

 1. Simplified Option.
-Since 2014 you now have a simpler option for computing the business use of your home.
-This new simplified option can significantly reduce record keeping burden by allowing a qualified taxpayer to multiply a prescribed rate by the allowable square footage of the office in lieu of determining actual expenses.
-(The standard method has some calculation, allocation, and substantiation requirements that are complex and burdensome for small business owners.)
-There are several principal benefits of this new option:
+The simplified option can significantly reduce record keeping burden by allowing a qualified taxpayer to multiply a prescribed rate by the allowable square footage of the office in lieu of determining actual expenses.
+(Rather than the Regular Method – see below).
+There are several principal benefits of this relatively new option (since 2014):

-- Standard deduction of $5 per square foot of home used for business (maximum 300 square feet- so essentially $1,500 per year).
+- Business owners are allowed to take a deduction of $5 per square foot for the part of their home used for business (a maximum 300 square feet).
+So essentially $1,500 per year.

 A Word about S-Corporations